This post contains affiliate links.

 Wild rice is a native plant in the Great Lakes region and has long been hand-harvested by native tribes, especially in Minnesota.
-This grain is hearty and holds up so nicely in a bowl of broth.
-I love combining foods with a story or historical significance with modern ideas (like adding coconut milk for a vegan twist on dairy!)
+This grain is hearty and holds up so nicely in a bowl of soup!

-Wild rice soup is an amazing vegetarian or vegan meal, depending on which ingredients you reach for.
-It’s also easy to make gluten-free so that you can share a warm bowl with anyone that stops by your home.
-Mushrooms and poultry seasoning bring strong flavors that act as the meat of the dish.
+Wild rice soup makes such an amazing vegetarian or vegan meal, depending on which ingredients you reach for.
+It’s also easy to make gluten-free so that you can share a warm bowl with anyone who stops by your home.

 Reader rating

 It’s a kind of long list, but the end result is amazing (and it’s almost all pantry staples).
-Rice and mushrooms are the stars here and everything builds upon the previous ingredients.
+Jump to the recipe card for exact measurements!

 - Rice: Stick with wild rice or a blend of hearty grains containing wild rice.
-These types of rice hold up better in a soup situation!
+If you need an alternative to wild rice, these types of rice hold up better in a soup situation.
+I don’t recommend just white rice as it doesn’t hold up as well in the broth.

 - Mirepoix: That’s a fancy word for your aromatics – onion, celery, carrots, and garlic.
 Yum!